I have been managing this law practice for a few years now, but the "lingo" still intimidates me sometimes!

 Anyone who has had a close friend or relative pass away has probably heard of probate.
 Probate is the process by which the estate of the deceased is inventoried and distributed according to state laws.

 While often maligned as a headache, probate offers a solid legal framework with advantages for those who properly prepare prior to death and who retain skilled legal counsel.
-Important features of probate that are often overlooked include court oversight at every step, complete control of creditor claims, and the provision of a legal forum for complaints.
+Important features of probate that are often overlooked include court oversight, control of creditor claims, and the provision of a legal forum for complaints.
 Probate is a process, and qualified legal assistance gets you to the finish line more quickly, efficiently and economically.

 What is Probate?